Bayesian inference on group differences in multivariate categorical data: Introduction

-\cite{yang2015}, and \cite{zhou2015} focused on the conditional distribution of a univariate response, with the categorical data acting as predictors.
-Motivated by our initial discussion, we consider instead the dual problem, assessing evidence of group differences in the entire probability mass function of a multivariate categorical random variable.
+\citet{yang2015}, and \citet{zhou2015} focused on the conditional distribution of a univariate response, with the categorical data acting as predictors.
+Consistent with the discussion in Section \ref{sec1}, we consider instead the dual problem, assessing evidence of group differences in the entire probability mass function of a multivariate categorical random variable.
 This is accomplished by factorizing the joint probability mass function for the group variable and the multivariate categorical data, as the product of the marginal probabilities for the groups and the conditional probability mass function of the multivariate categorical data, defined via a group-dependent mixture of tensor factorizations.
-This formulation is flexible and tractable, facilitating global testing of group differences in the entire multivariate categorical random variable.
+As discussed in Section \ref{sec2}, this formulation is flexible and tractable, facilitating accurate global and local testing.

-The paper proceeds as follows.
-Section \ref{s2} describes the proposed statistical model, with a focus on theoretical support, and testing for group differences in the entire multivariate categorical random variable.
-Section \ref{sec3} provides details for Bayesian inference, including prior specification, posterior computation, and methods for local tests.
-The performance of the proposed methods is assessed via simulations in Section \ref{s4}, and compared to popular competitors.
-Finally, Section \ref{s5} provides results for the motivating application on election polls data.